rust-lang/rfcs/text/0000-close-trait.md

 resources for us.
 For various reasons, we have decided that `Drop` shall never fail.
 Thus errors encountered in a `Drop` implementation should be ignored.
 Implementations of `Close` will allow us to explicitly handle errors that could occur in a `Drop` implementation.
-Making this into a trait will allow us to generically implement this functionality for many types of resources.
-This will also allow us to `close` wrapper types, such as `BufReader` or `BufWriter` when they wrap any type implementing `Close`.

-Adding this method will allow users of the language to handle errors only revealed when the resource is dropped.
+Adding the ability to manually `close` resources will allow users of the language to handle errors only revealed when the resource is dropped.
 One example of this would be a race condition for shared resource access.
 Another would be in the case of a resource that cannot be fully flushed before it is dropped.
+It may not be possible to completely flush a resource without closing it.
+It may also be possible that the process of closing a resource itself could cause an error.
+In this case, there is currently no standard way to deal with all of these edge cases.

+Making `Close` into a trait will allow us to generically use this functionality for many types of resources.
+This will also allow us to `close` wrapper types, such as `BufReader` or `BufWriter` when they wrap any type implementing `Close`.

 For specifically `File`s, we can call `sync_all` to force synchronization of the data to the filesystem.
 But this function is no longer directly available when